Michael A. Taylor Player Props: Twins vs. Orioles

-Michael A. Taylor -- .138 average over his past 10 games -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Tyler Wells on the hill, on July 8 at 2:10 PM ET.
+Michael A. Taylor -- with a slugging percentage of .310 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Kyle Gibson on the hill, on July 9 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Orioles.
+In his last game, he strung together two hits (going 2-for-3 with a double) against the Orioles.

 Michael A. Taylor Game Info & Props vs. the Orioles